ajitagupta/tkinter-dashboard/README.md

 # Tkinter Dashboard with Plot Selector
 This project is a dynamic data dashboard built using Python's tkinter library and matplotlib.
-The dashboard includes various interactive visualizations, such as bar charts, pie charts, line charts, and more, with the ability to select and display individual plots through a drop-down menu.
+The dashboard includes various interactive visualizations, such as bar charts, pie charts, line charts.

 ## Features
-- Interactive Drop-down Menu: Select different plots to view them individually.
 - Charts: Sales, Inventory, Product Breakdown, Sales by Year, Inventory by Month.
 - Color Theme: Consistent and visually appealing color scheme.